sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

       {
         int x = 3;
         int y = 5;
-        System.out.println(x);
+        System.out.println(x);  //3
-        System.out.println(y);
+        System.out.println(y);  //5
         x = y;
         y = x;
-        System.out.println(x);
+        System.out.println(x);  //should be 5
-        System.out.println(y);
+        System.out.println(y);  //should be 3
       }
     }
     ====

+.. shortanswer:: q1_4_2

+   Explain in your own words why the ``ErrorSwap`` program code does not swap the values stored in x and y.

 |Exercise| **Check your understanding**

+Swapping two variables requires a third variable to store the value of x before assigning x to the value of y.
+The variable y then gets assigned to the temporary variable value.
 In the mixed up programs below, drag the blocks to the right to put them in the right order.

-.. parsonsprob:: q1_4_2
+.. parsonsprob:: q1_4_3
    :numbered: left
    :practice: T
    :adaptive:
    :noindent:

-   The following has the correct code to 'swap' the values in x and y (so that x ends up with y's initial value  of 5 and y ends up with x's initial value of 3), but the code is mixed up and contains <b>one extra block</b> which is not needed in a correct solution.
+   The following has the correct code that uses a third variable named "temp" to swap the values in x and y.

+   The code is mixed up and contains <b>one extra block</b> which is not needed in a correct solution.
 Drag the needed blocks from the left into the correct order on the right, then check your solution.
    You will be told if any of the blocks are in the wrong order or if you need to remove